SteveMacenski/slam_toolbox/README.md

 Our lifelong mapping consists of a few key steps
 - Serialization and Deserialization to store and reload map information
-- KD-Tree search matching to locate the robot in its position on reinitalization
+- KD-Tree search matching to locate the robot in its position on reinitialization
-- pose-graph optimizition based SLAM with 2D scan matching abstraction
+- pose-graph optimization based SLAM with 2D scan matching abstraction

 This will allow the user to create and update existing maps, then serialize the data for use in other mapping sessions, something sorely lacking from most SLAM implementations and nearly all planar SLAM implementations.
 Other good libraries that do this include RTab-Map and Cartographer, though they themselves have their own quirks that make them (in my opinion) unusable for production robotics applications.
 This library provides the mechanics to save not only the data, but the pose graph, and associated metadata to work with.
 This has been used to create maps by merging techniques (taking 2 or more serialized objects and creating 1 globally consistent one) as well as continuous mapping techniques (updating 1, same, serialized map object over time and refining it).
 The major benefit of this over RTab-Map or Cartographer is the maturity of the underlying (but heavily modified) `open_karto` library the project is based on.
 The scan matcher of Karto is well known as an extremely good matcher for 2D laser scans and modified versions of Karto can be found in companies across the world.